Neurologist Lublin

 The neurology clinic treats patients with conditions such as Huntington's disease, spinal muscular atrophy (SMA), and amyotrophic lateral sclerosis.
 Many diseases manifest with symptoms affecting the nervous system.

 If symptoms suggest a neurological condition appear, it's best not to delay a visit to a clinic.
-Neurological consultations are available under the National Health Fund (NFZ) or through commercial services.
-Free consultations are available at the Luxmed Medical Center in Lublin at ul.
-Orkana 7 and ul.
-Koncertowa 4D.
-To register, call 81 532 37 11.
+Consultation with a neurologist in Lublin through the National Health Fund (NFZ) or a commercial service.